Chest series, 2017. Sculptures. Wood, cloth, and clothing. Wall-hanging. 18"x14.5"x2.5", each.

 I felt both humbled and inspired to have my work up at Trans Pride, and to see it have such a warm reception from so many trans and queer people at the event.

-Chest belongs in a public space where people, especially transgender, genderqueer, and gender non-confirming people, will encounter this art.
+Chest belongs in a public space where transgender, non-binary, and gender non-conforming people, will encounter this art.

-If you are connected to a public space - a healthcare facility, a school, business, non-profit, community space, or otherwise, and you are interested in purchasing all of some of the Chest sculptures, please reach out at email@example.com.
-They are easily hung on one or two nails or hooks, and I would help install them.
-Thank you.
+If you are connected to a public space - a healthcare facility, a school, business, non-profit, community space, or otherwise, and you are interested in purchasing or hosting all of some of the Chest sculptures, please reach out at firstname.lastname@example.org.